beneverson/citibike-jsonscraper-mongo/README.md

-# Citibike Data Scraper for MondoDB
+# Citibike Data Scraper for MongoDB

 ##### *Retrieve data from Citibike's JSON feed, and insert it into a MongoDB instance.*